 Your one-stop resource for defining and understanding thermal infrared terminology and related key terms for all things in the world of thermography.
 Be sure to browse our ever-growing library of educational white papers and our other definitions page to further your knowledge of the IR spectrum.

-Absolute Zero – The temperature that is zero on the Kelvin or Rankine temperature scales.
-The temperature at which a material is at its lowest energy state.
+Absolute Zero – The temperature that is zero on the Kelvin or Rankine temperature scales, also the temperature at which a material is at its lowest energy state.

 Absorptivity, a [Absorptance] – The proportion (as a fraction of 1) of the radiant energy impinging on a material’s surface that is absorbed into the material.
 For a blackbody, this is unity (1.0).
 Technically, absorptivity is the internal absorptance per unit path length.
 In thermography, the two terms are often used interchangeably.

-Ambient Operating Range – Range of ambient temperatures over which an instrument is designed to operate within published performance specifications.
+Ambient Operating Range – Range of ambient temperatures at which an instrument is designed to operate within published performance specifications.

 Ambient Temperature – Temperature of the air in the vicinity of the target (target ambient) or the instrument (instrument ambient).